KatlehoMoeletsi/-AfriSenti-isiZulu-Sentiment-Analysis-Model/README.md

-# 🧠 AfriSenti Swahili Sentiment Analysis using Machine Learning and Transformer Models
+# 🧠 Swahili Sentiment Analysis using and Transformer Models

 This project investigates sentiment analysis for **Swahili**, one of Africa's most widely spoken languages, using both traditional machine learning algorithms and state-of-the-art transformer models.